node-red/node-red.github.io/docs/getting-started/first-flow.md

 return msg;
 {% endhighlight %}

-Click Ok to close the edit dialog and then click the deploy button.
+Click Done to close the edit dialog and then click the deploy button.

 Now when you click the Inject button, the messages in the sidebar will be more readable time stamps.